dariooddenino/dariooddenino.github.io/_posts/2018-09-24-purescript-simple-ajax.md

   Either MultipleErrors Foo`.
   I prefer the second approach, as generally I only need to read/write once, and I don't want to have to deal with wrapping and unwrapping a newtype all the time.

+You can find more about this reading `simple-json` documentation.